UNDER EMBARGO UNTIL 28 April 2016 00:15

 Managing Director at BrighThinking Ltd

-We beg to disagree, and with the SolarDock and our future products, BrighThinking aims to show the world that it is possible to create a range of sustainable-power based products which look good, are user-friendly, and are made sustainably.
+We beg to disagree, and with products such as the SolarDock and Eco-phone stand, BrighThinking are showing the world that it is possible to create a range of innovative and modern products which look good, are user-friendly, and are made sustainably.
 In order to help businessmen and businesswomen use eco-conscious and bright ideas, to stand out in their working environment.

 For more information on JournoLink and how to receive more content like this, please visit https://journolink.com/journalists.